h5bp/server-configs-nginx/doc/getting-started.md

 The location of the pid file should also be checked and corrected if necessary.

+Check your config before trying to start nginx:

+    nginx -t
+    nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
+    nginx: configuration file /etc/nginx/nginx.conf test is successful

+You will need to address any problems mentioned before continuing.

 ## Creating a site definition

 An example server definition is provided in `sites-available/example.com`.
 Copy the file to